AI-DA-STC/near-sdk-deploy-M20/README_EN.md

 ### Control (Terminal 2)

 tips：right click simulator window and select "always on top"
+Note: When the robot dog stands up, it may become stuck due to self-collision in the simulation.
+This is not a bug; please try again.
 - z： default position
 - c： rl control default position
 - wasd：forward/leftward/backward/rightward